buddhasystem/cdbweb/README.md

 ## Technology
 CDBweb is a Django Web app for the conditions database.
-At the time of writing, it runs on Django 2.1 an Python 3.5.
+At the time of writing, it runs on Django 2.1 an Python 3.5/3.6.
 Since the database already existed, we used DB introspection to create Django models which were then finalized by hand to address the issue of foreign keys etc.

 ## Test service

-Current testing platform for CDBweb is a VM running RH7.6.
+Current testing platform for CDBweb is a VM running RH7.6:

-Work in progress.
+??.sdcc.bnl